If you’re looking for affiliate programs to sign up with or get into affiliate marketing, you’re in the right place at the right time.

 The eBay Partner Network (EPN) is also one of the best affiliate programs that’s been around for a long time, and plenty of marketers have made good money with it.

-It’s got a lot of the same advantages that Amazon has–namely that it’s got a huge, well-known brand and really high on-site conversion rates.
+It has many of the same advantages that Amazon has, namely a huge, well-known brand and really high on-site conversion rates.

 I don’t have any data for this, but I also suspect the high emotional impact of eBay’s auction system is a major part of their conversion rates and, therefore, is likely also good for affiliate commissions.